WarrenWu4/fuzzler/README.md

 # fuzzler

-simple fuzzy finder with a couple of different algorithms and languages
+simple fuzzy finder for files and directories using different algorithms